VFDan/FlashpointURLRedirect/README.md

 # URLRedirect
 Takes a URL with a GUID and passes it onto the flashpoint:// protocol, which will then launch the game.
+This also adds an https URL that redirects to the flashpoint:// protocol for chat clients.

 # How to use
 1. Grab the latest release with CLIFp from [the releases page](https://github.com/FlashpointProject/URLRedirect/releases) and unzip it into the Flashpoint folder.
 (You can also grab the version without CLIFp and get the latest version of CLIFp from [its releases page](https://github.com/oblivioncth/CLIFp/releases/tag/v0.4) and drop that into Flashpoint folder.)